Automattic/jetpack/extensions/README.md

 ### Don't worry about dependencies

-The build takes care of core dependencies for both editor and view -scripts.
-React, lodash and `@wordpress/*` [dependencies](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/scripts.md) are externalized and automatically enqueued in PHP for your extension.
+The build takes care of core dependencies for both editor and view scripts.
+React, Lodash and `@wordpress/*` [dependencies](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/scripts.md) are externalized and automatically enqueued in PHP for your extension.

 Extensions _always_ get [Gutenberg's polyfill scripts](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/scripts.md#polyfill-scripts) enqueued so you can safely use methods not supported by older browsers such as IE11.